 I do appreciate the info.
 Ozzy (I finally named him) will need his wings done.
 I had the pet store clip them but obviously they did not do a good job.
 He flew off my shoulder and up to a curtain rod high above the sink.
 Than leads me to think he needs a little more work done on the wings.
 I will have someone else do this.

-By bluebird in forum Budgie Care, Feeding, Dangers, Health
+By JessicaReed in forum Cockatiel Care, Feeding, Dangers, Health

 By AliensIExist in forum Cockatiel Care, Feeding, Dangers, Health